-Ancient Women Shaman of Ireland: Healers, Priestesses and Diviners
+Ancient Women Shamans of Ireland: Healers, Priestesses and Diviners

-All around the world many of the oldest ceremonial megalithic sites are associated with women shaman and oracular tradition and prophecy.
+All around the world many of the oldest ceremonial megalithic sites are associated with women shamans and oracular tradition and prophecy.

 Feminine Energy Abounds at the Temple of Tentyra

-Infamously, the temple was later vandalised by Christians where many of the statues of Hathor were defaced.
+Infamously, the temple was later vandalized by Christians when many of the statues of Hathor were defaced.